 30. Orchard Oriole

-The Orchard Oriole is a small species of icterid bird, with the subspecies I. s. fuertesi sometimes considered its own separate species known as the Ochre or Fuertes’ Oriole.
+The Orchard Oriole is a small species of icterid bird, with the subspecies I. s.
+Fuerte is sometimes considered a separate species known as the Ochre or Fuertes’ Oriole.

 The adult male of the nominate subspecies has chestnut upperparts and black wings and tail, while females are more yellowish-green in coloration on their back and wings.

-Its bill is pointed, black in color with some blue-gray at the base of its lower mandible.
+Its bill is pointed and black, with some blue-gray at the base of its lower mandible.

 Kingdom | Animalia |